writer/fitbert/README.md

 ## Development

 Run tests with `python -m pytest` or `python -m pytest -m "not slow"` to skip the 20 seconds of loading pretrained bert.

+### Acknowledgement

+I am trying to get in touch with [NodoBird](https://drawception.com/player/546330/nodo-bird/), the artist of the fantastic portrait of Bert depicted above.